Ketel Marte Player Props: Diamondbacks vs. Royals

-Ketel Marte -- with a slugging percentage of .568 in his past 10 games, including four extra-base hits -- will be in action for the Arizona Diamondbacks versus the Kansas City Royals, with Brady Singer on the hill, on April 25 at 9:40 PM ET.
+On Wednesday, Ketel Marte (batting .342 in his past 10 games) and the Arizona Diamondbacks play the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
+First pitch is at 3:40 PM ET.

 Ketel Marte Game Info & Props vs. the Royals